shine-sri/IRSL-Indian-Road-Simulation-Library-For-Matlab-/README.md

 ### Current Status

-IRSL is now being actively developed as an **open-source MATLAB research library**, with emphasis on:
+IRSL is now being developed as an ** MATLAB research library**, with emphasis on:
 - Realism
 - Extensibility
 - Reproducibility